 Is?
 Was.
 That polymath’s polymath died last Sunday, aged 80, after a nine-year battle with leukaemia and, latterly, kidney failure and lung disease.

-From the age of about 13 (me, not him), James was firmly on my radar thanks to his peerless television reviews for the Observer newspaper which redefined the genre, written over a 10-year period between 1972 and 1982.
+From the age of about 13 (me, not him), James was firmly on my radar thanks to his peerless television reviews for the Observer newspaper, written over a 10-year period between 1972 and 1982, which redefined the genre.
 They were, and still are, some of the funniest pieces I’ve ever read – and eminently quotable.
 Of (then-bodybuilder) Arnold Schwarzenegger’s physique: “a brown condom full of walnuts”.
-Of romantic novelist Barbara Cartland’s eye make-up: “twin miracles of mascara, her eyes looked like the corpses of two small crows that had crashed into the White Cliffs of Dover”.
+Of romantic novelist Barbara Cartland’s eye make-up: “twin miracles of mascara, her eyes looked like the corpses of two small crows that had crashed into a chalk cliff”.
 Of Formula 1 commentator Murray Walker: “even in moments of tranquillity, [he] sounds like a man whose trousers are on fire”.
 The TV shows and/or personalities he wrote about are mostly long gone; but the writing is timeless.
-The articles have long since been anthologised – and to anyone casting about for inspiration regarding Christmas gifts this year, I urge you to pick up a copy of The Crystal Bucket, or Glued to the Box: the recipient will thank you for it.
+The articles were quickly anthologised, and as far as I’m aware are still in print – and to anyone casting about for inspiration regarding Christmas gifts this year, I urge you to pick up a copy of The Crystal Bucket, or Glued to the Box.
+The recipient will thank you for it.

 In the late 1970s James started to pop up on the other side of the TV cameras, thanks to a short-lived show called Saturday Night People, made by London Weekend Television and broadcast (as you may have guessed) on a Saturday night, at around 11pm.
 Along with host Russell Harty and fellow regular guest Janet Street-Porter, James would opine on pop culture, the decline of western civilisation, the latest Hockney exhibition… you get the drift.
 To an 18-year-old living in the sticks it was all terribly metropolitan and groovy, though I don’t suppose it was actually very good.
 Hence the short run.